A First-Timer’s Photography Guide to New York City

 As I have earlier mentioned, there are scores of museums in New York.
 But, from a photographer’s point of view, the ones that follow are the must-dos (and these are also included in your Attractions Pass):

 - The American Museum of Natural History: Remember ‘Night At The Museum’ – a comedy trilogy about museum artifacts coming to life in the night?
 That was shot here!
 This vast museum offers you insights into the marine life, the pre-historic era, the landscape of different regions in the US, agrarian lifestyle of earlier centuries, an understanding of Indian Americans, and more.
 And these exhibits offer tremendous photo-ops!

 - Solomon R Guggenheim Museum: While it is an art gallery, its architecture is remarkable.
-So much so that many movies have been shot here.
+So much so, many movies have been shot here.
 This multi-level art gallery has no staircase.
 The ramp keeps climbing up and the walls along the ramp have terrific art displays.